Frequently Asked Questions

 Hunter Orange vests & hats are required & to be worn by all hunters while on Independence Ranch.

-11. Is a freezer and ice available at the ranch?
+11. Are a freezer and ice available at the ranch?

 Bring your cooler and ice so your hogs or game can be immediately cooled down.
 This also starts the bleeding process.
 If you do not bring ice, it is available at the ranch for purchase.
 If you are flying, we have airline approved freezer boxes available that we can freeze your meat in.